fbpx

 NHTSA

-the options for Jeep Wrangler JK owners who want to replace the sport bar with an actual roll bar.
-We’ve included five different company’s products – most of which are sold on Rubitrux, an online retailer.
-The brands include Rock Hard 4×4, Poison Spyder, GenRight, Smittybuilt.
-Rubitrux’s website includes the following note:
+For Jeep Wrangler JK owners looking to replace the sport bar with a genuine roll bar, we have highlighted products from five different companies, most of which are available on Rubitrux, an online retailer.
+The featured brands include Rock Hard 4×4, Poison Spyder, GenRight, and Smittybilt.

 As rough and tough as your Jeep Wrangler JK performs, its factory sport cage design is a mighty point of failure.
 The OEM sport cage weakness lies where the spreader bars meet the windshield.
 In the event of a rollover, the OEM spreader bars may buckle, and the windshield also may fold inwards.
 Yet, the Wrangler JK OEM sport bar system meets current crash test standards for new stock Wrangler vehicles.